-Must be a junior or senior at the University of Houston during the fall 2014 semester.
+Must be a junior or senior at the University of Houston during the semester of application.
 Transfer students must have at least 24 hours completed at UH.
-Students graduating in December 2014 are welcome to apply.
+Students graduating the semester before the program are welcome to apply.
 Must be in good academic standing with a minimum grade point average of 3.0 on a 4.0 scale.

 Ideal candidates possess

 - Demonstrated dedication to public service through volunteerism in school and/or community activities

 Personal interviews, academic achievement, writing ability, community and school activities, previous internship and/or professional experience, and financial hardship are factors in the selection process.

 Hobby Fellows work a minimum of 40 hours per week, participate in seminars, and complete various academic assignments, which make them eligible for 3-12 academic credit hours.
 All Hobby Fellows must be enrolled for the appropriate hours/classes at UH before the initial stipend is issued.
 Proof of enrollment is required.

 Questions?
 Contact Isaiah Warner at firstname.lastname@example.org or at 713 743 3970.